akszydelko/django-snomed-ct/README.md

 The --icd10_map_location option can be excluded if you don't want to load the ICD10 SNOMED-CT mappings

+The --international option should be specified if working with an international distribution (otherwise, it defaults to assuming it is a US distribution).
+The --snapshot option should be used with a snapshot distribution (otherwise, it defaults to _Full_)

 ## Simple functionality ##
 ```python
 from snomed_ct.models import Concept, ICD10_Mapping, TextDefinition, Description, ISA
 ```

-You can fetch Concept instances from via REGEX matching their fully specified names using the **by_fully_specified_name** Class function.
+You can fetch Concept instances via REGEX matching their fully specified names using the **by_fully_specified_name** Class function.
 They can also be fetched via full or partial string matching using the **term**="..string.." or **term__icontains**=".. substring .." arguments.
 The method also takes other fields of the **Description** model (**active**, **language_code**, **type**, etc), passed as query arguments for filtering the Descriptions whose corresponding